AaronAScott/MsgBox/README.md

 - `MsgBoxTheme.FontSize`
   - Set to `0` to use the default small font (MS Sans Serif, 8.25pt)
   - Any other value uses Arial at that size
+- MsgBoxTheme.SaveVerify
+  - Set to True to display a preconfigured Save/Don't Save/Cancel dialog box
+  - The SaveVerify flag resets itself after each call, automatically.
 If you don’t set anything, the module uses sensible defaults.

 ## What This Is